ghubb00/ghubb00.github.io/_pages/about.md

   - /about.html
 ---

-Dr. Gregory Hubbard, MD is a medical resident at Brown University.
-He is particularly interested in the molecular and electrophysiologic basis of neurological diseases, machine learning, and medical education.
-His current research explores the paracrine mediators of cellular injury and the immunogenic factors involved in chronic neurological conditions.
+Gregory W Hubbard, MD is a medical resident at Brown University Hospital.
+He is particularly interested in the molecular and electrophysiologic basis of neurological disease, machine learning, and medical education.
+His current research explores the biomarkers of epileptogenesis, neural network dynamics, and the immunogenic factors involved in chronic neurological conditions.

 # Academic Activity